 Cooking in Hot Water Springs

 You can boil your own grains in a cotton bag in about 30 mins.
 One can see many such bags hanging around.
-You would also see big utensils placed there – this is the Manikaran Sahib Langar being cooked.
+You would also see big utensils placed there – this is the cooking at the Langar.
 As you see the temple through the steam emanating from hot water springs, you wonder if we would ever be able to understand the mysteries of this world.
 Were these mysteries left around us to remind us of how less we know about nature and how much more is still left to be understood?

 You take your call on how to interpret this story.
 To take it as history or mythology or our ancestor’s way of passing us some coded story.